Q7)

 three-level

-process which allows eventually accepting major life
+process which allows eventually accepting all major life

-(any broken bond, not just deaths) and resuming normal life activities.
+losses (any broken bond, not just deaths) and resuming normal life activities.
 Many

 people bearing significant